A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Experimental Results and Analysis

+For larger values of $K$, the \ABA~algorithm outperforms the \texttt{fast-anticlustering} algorithms not only in terms of speed, but also in terms of solution quality.
+The outperformance in terms of solution quality becomes more pronounced with larger values of $K$.
+Table~\ref{tbl:aggregated_results_k1000_ofv_cpu} presents the results for all datasets when $K=1{,}000$ and supports this conclusion.

-A further analysis showed that the \ABA~algorithm produces anticlusters which are very similar to each other in terms of diversity.
+A further analysis showed that the \ABA~algorithm produces solutions with high anticluster similarity, i.e., the anticlusters are very similar to each other in terms of diversity.
 We measured the diversity of an anticluster as the sum of squared distances between its assigned objects and its centroid.
-The bechmark approaches P-N5, P-R5, P-R50, P-R500, and Rand tend to produce anticlusters that are far less balanced in terms of diversity.
+The benchmark approaches P-N5, P-R5, P-R50, P-R500, and Rand tend to produce anticlusters that are far less balanced in terms of diversity.
 To quantify the similarity of anticlusters within a solution, we compute, for each of the $K$ anticlusters, the diversity, i.e., the sum of squared distances between the assigned objects and the corresponding centroid.
 Based on these $K$ values, we then calculate two statistics, namely the standard deviation and the range (the difference between the maximum and minimum).
 Table~\ref{tbl:aggregated_results_k5_std_range} presents these statistics for all datasets and benchmark algorithms for $K=5$.
 Columns 4 and 10 report for each dataset the standard deviation (sd) and the range (range) obtained with \ABA~, respectively.
 The columns 5--9 provide for each benchmark algorithm the percentage deviations from the standard deviations of \ABA.
 Analogously, columns 11--15 provide for each benchmark algorithm the percentage deviations from the range values of \ABA.
 Positive deviations indicate that the corresponding benchmark algorithm produced a solution with a higher standard deviation or larger range.
 From Table~\ref{tbl:aggregated_results_k5_std_range}, we observe that the \ABA~algorithm consistently produces anticlusters with more balanced diversity.
-The same conclusion can be drawn for $K = \{2, 50, 500, 1{,}000, 2{,}000, 5{,}000\}$ as can be seen in the corresponding tables on \href{https://github.com/phil85/aba-results}{GitHub}\footref{fn:github_results}.
+The same conclusion can be drawn for $K = \{2, 50, 500, 1{,}000, 2{,}000, 5{,}000\}$ as can be seen in the corresponding tables on \href{https://github.com/phil85/aba-results}{GitHub}.

 We observed the largest differences in terms of balanced diversity between the \ABA~algorithm and the benchmark algorithms for the image datasets \texttt{Mnist}, \texttt{Cifar10}, \texttt{Imagenet8}, and \texttt{Imagenet32} when $K$ is large.
 Figure~\ref{fig:distribution1} shows the distributions of the anticluster diversity values for the solutions obtained with \ABA~and P-R5 with $K=2{,}000$.
 For the dataset \texttt{Imagenet32}, the P-R5 algorithm found no solution within the time limit of two hours.
 We therefore compare \ABA~and Rand for this dataset.
 The diversity distributions of \ABA~exhibit not only higher means, but also smaller spreads than the diversity distributions of P-R5 and Rand.